Fluffy-Swizzle-Interactive/Equilibrium-Protocol-GameDevjs-2025-Entry/docs/FactionBattleSystem.md

 - Manipulate chaos levels to encourage or prevent battles
 - Use battles as distractions to complete objectives
 - Take advantage of predictable enemy positioning during battles

+## Integration with Chaos System

+The Faction Battle System is tightly integrated with the Chaos System:
+- Battles only trigger when chaos is above the threshold
+- Battle outcomes affect the chaos meter
+- Chaos level changes may trigger or prevent faction battles
+- Both systems work together to ensure visual consistency with enemy colors

+## Technical Notes

+- Uses Phaser's particle system for visual effects
+- Implements spatial hashing for efficient enemy cluster detection
+- Maintains proper faction tinting through chaos transitions
+- Properly handles tint restoration for complex sprite hierarchies